 Our clients enjoy small classes in our convenient Ferndale office and our carefully curated retail section offers the best of the best in toys, treats, and other products to assist in your training.
 In-home training, dog walking, and pet sitting with our adult, insured staff allows you to schedule services at your convenience.

-We would love to talk to you about your training, grooming, sitting, or walking needs.
+We would love to talk to you about your training, sitting, or walking needs.
 Please get in touch today!

 Owner, Head Trainer

 I have lived with and loved dogs my whole life and have worked with them for 19 years.
 I started a pet sitting/dog walking business in 1997 and have been training since 2005.
 I live in Oak Park with my husband Robert, our fast-growing pup Cleo, and a silly kitty named Purrscilla.

 One of my primary personal and professional goals is to help dogs live happy lives with their human guardians.
 By teaching people how to communicate with their pets in a way that both human and dog can truly understand, I hope to do my part in making the dog and human worlds a better place.
 In my training, I use only science based, force free methods.
 My first-hand experience has shown me that this is the most rewarding, compassionate and effective way to train a dog.